-- 23 Abstract.
-Northern Eurasia is currently highly sensitive to climate change.
-Fires in this region - can have significant impacts on regional air quality, radiative forcing and black carbon - deposition in the Arctic to accelerate ice melting.
-Using a MODIS-derived burned area data set, - we report that the total annual area burned in this region declined by 53 % during the 15-year - 27 period of 2002-2016.
-Grassland fires dominated this trend, accounting for 93 % of the decline of - the total area burned.
-Grassland fires in Kazakhstan contributed 47 % of the total area burned - and 84% of the decline.
-Wetter climate and increased grazing are the principle driving forces for - 30 the decline.
-Our findings: 1) highlight the importance of the complex interactions of climate- - 31 vegetation-land use in affecting fire activity, and 2) reveal how the resulting impacts on fire - 32 activity in a relatively small region such as Kazakhstan can dominate the trends of burned areas - across a much larger landscape of northern Eurasia.
+Abstract.
+Northern Eurasia is highly sensitive to climate change.
+Fires in this region can have significant impacts on regional air quality, radiative forcing and black carbon deposition in the Arctic to accelerate ice melting.
+Using a MODIS-derived burned area data set, we report that the total annual area burned in this region declined by 53 % during the 15-year period of 2002-2016.
+Grassland fires dominated the trend, accounting for 93 % of the decline of the total area burned.
+Grassland fires in Kazakhstan contributed 47 % of the total area burned and 84% of the decline.
+Wetter climate and increased grazing are the principle driving forces for the decline.
+Our findings: 1) highlight the importance of the complex interactions of climate-vegetation-land use in affecting fire activity, and 2) reveal how the resulting impacts on fire activity in a relatively small region such as Kazakhstan can dominate the trends of burned areas across a much larger landscape of northern Eurasia.
+Our findings may be used to improve the prediction of future fire dynamics and associated fire emissions in northern Eurasia.